watertang/Desktop4Chrome/PRIVACY.md

-# Ada&Ava Desktop for Chrome Privacy Policy
+# A11 Tabs Privacy Policy

 Last Updated: March 10, 2024

 ## Introduction

-Ada&Ava Desktop for Chrome (hereinafter referred to as "this extension") is a Chrome new tab page customization extension.
+A11 Tabs (hereinafter referred to as "this extension") is a Chrome new tab page customization extension.
 This privacy policy is intended to explain how this extension collects, uses, and protects user information.

 ## Information Collection and Use